-CFSC has approximately \$5,450,000 million available for 2018 wildfire prevention projects.
-There are two grant programs this year, remaining 50% must come from non-federal sources and can include cash and/or third-party in-kind.
-For example, a \$200,00 grant request will need to be matched with \$200,000 from the applicant and cooperators.
-The grant performance period is 24 months.
-Grant funds cannot be expended after the termination date.
+CFSC has approximately \$1.4 million available for 2020 SFA wildfire prevention projects.
+The mandatory cost share is 100%.
+Federal funding can account for up to 50% of the project's cost and the remaining 50% must come from non-federal sources and can include cash and/or third-party in-kind.
+For example, a \$200,000 grant request will need to be matched with \$200,000 or more from the applicant and partners.